The Book of Esther (film): Reception

 The film provoked some positive feedback.
 However, the movie differed sufficiently from the Bible story that some viewers were offended.
 In their review of the movie, AskBible.org said that "the movie veered so far from the Bible, that it's impossible for us to recommend it to any audience."
-The film does state in the beginning that a some events have been altered for dramatic purposes.
+The film does state in the beginning that some events have been altered for dramatic purposes.
 AskBible.org also wrote that "The acting was poor, the movie is underwhelming and the limited budget available to the producers is clearly evident.
 What is obvious to the viewer is the inconsistent performance of the main cast.
 The lead actress does do a good job playing Esther but the King on the other hand was a failure.
 He is not a good actor, and hardly has the screen presence required for such an important character in the story."
 FaithFlix.com wrote that "The movie does feel a bit like a soap opera, which makes perfect sense considering many of the actors have a soap background."